Latin for Children Primer A Program

-- Latin for Children Primer A Activity Book! (consumable) With over 100 pages of games, puzzles, and fun, these books make mastery of a classical language anything but boring!
+- Latin for Children Primer A Activity Book! (consumable) With over 100 pages of games, puzzles, and fun, this book makes mastery of a classical language anything but boring!
 Students will love learning Latin and look forward to class.

 - Latin for Children Primer A History Reader (consumable) Now young Latin scholars can begin to translate and read a selection of simple Latin stories at their own level.
 The stories are integrated with the grammar and vocabulary of Latin for Children Primer A, correspond with the Veritas Press History Card series, and feature stories of Ancient Greece and Rome.
 The History Reader contains glosses for new words in each chapter and a full glossary at the end of the book.

 Note: The old editions of the primer and answer key are not compatible with this newly revised edition (though the grammar is taught in the same sequence).
 The DVD or streaming video, however, will still work with previous editions of the text.
 The Activity Book and History Reader are also still compatible with either version.

 See our Support tab above for schedule recommendations and many product resources.